 2016: NCLR (National Council of La Raza) honored Community Council of Idaho with the Affiliate Award of Advocacy.

 2016: Became BIA Recognized & Accredited allowing for representation before USCIS, ICE, and the Immigration Courts for our new Immigration Program.

-2017: Completed construction for new clinic in Idaho Falls
+2017: Ribbon cutting and opening for new “Community Family Clinic” in Idaho Falls

 2017: CC Idaho was awarded funding through the Early Heard Start Community Partnership Program

 2018: Began services for Early Head Start Child Care Partnerships: Bright Futures through partnership with Genesis Childcare

 2018: Received AIMS Grant for Mental Health and Substance Abuse Services

 2018: Received Low-Income Housing Tax Credits to construct 60 units of Affordable Housing at El Milagro in Twin Falls